How to write a cover letter

 To ensure your cover letter doesn't stand out for the wrong reasons, here are eight things to avoid when writing one:

-- Being overly friendly - While a cover letter should give a recruiter an insight into who you are as a person, being overly friendly is a big no-no. Avoid writing about your personal life and steer clear of jokes and sarcasm.
-'Remember that a cover letter is a formal business document, and maintaining a professional tone is crucial,' says Carl.
-'It's best to strike a balance by being polite, enthusiastic, and respectful without overstepping professional boundaries.'
+- Being overly friendly - Avoid writing about your personal life and steer clear of jokes and sarcasm.
+A cover letter is a formal business document, and maintaining a professional tone is crucial.
 Similarly, try not to sound too keen.
 Enthusiasm for the role is important, but don't go overboard.
 Your cover letter needs to sound genuine; employers can spot insincerity a mile away.

 - Only focusing on what the company can do for you - This mistake will kill your application before it gets started.
 Instead of explaining what you can gain from joining the organisation, use your cover letter as an opportunity to detail how your knowledge, skills and experience can benefit the company.
-Carl points out that you need to 'address an employer's pain points or challenges and explain how you can contribute to their success.'
 To achieve this, do some research into the company.
 Use a range of resources - from looking at the employer's vision, mission and values, to reviewing their social media posts and connecting with current staff on LinkedIn.
 To find out if you've successfully tailored your cover letter, remove the employer's name from the document and read it through to judge whether you could use the same letter when applying for a similar role at another company.

 - Underselling yourself - No one likes to sound like they're boasting but you need to make sure you're not underselling your achievements either.
 Don't be afraid to highlight your accomplishments and USPs, and don't shy away from confidently stating you can carry out certain competencies well.
-'If you downplay your achievements or fail to communicate your value effectively, the employer may assume you're not a strong candidate,' explains Carl.
-'It is essential to highlight your strengths, experiences, and unique contributions to make a compelling case for why you're a good fit for the role.'
 Try asking someone who doesn't know you personally, such as a careers adviser, to read through your letter to ensure you've struck the right balance between confidence and cockiness.

 - Drawing attention to your weaknesses - Avoid sentences such as 'Although I don't have any experience in (specific competency) I'm willing to learn.'
 Instead, swap this for 'My experience in (this field) has given me X and Y transferrable skills…'.
 There's no place for negative or passive sentences in a cover letter.
 Focus on what you can do, not what you can't.